JuFML/racha-conta-react/README.md

 ## 🔖&nbsp; About

-The "Espaço Mulher" is an application that helps you manage and divide the bill between you and your friends.
+The "Racha Conta" is an application that helps you manage and divide the bill between you and your friends.
 It is a project created in order to practice some features from React.

 ---